eoduniyi/aLilSpec/README.md

 Additionally, there are organizations and programs like [Google Summer of Code](https://summerofcode.withgoogle.com/) that give monetary rewards to students for contributing to open source projects during the summer.

 #### Contributing Guidelines
 Okay, so I've shared a few reasons on *why* it's a good idea to contribute to an open source project.
 In terms of *how* to contribute: The above mentioned Google Summer of Code organization gives some great tips [here](https://google.github.io/gsocguides/student/making-first-contact).
-But in essence, an open source project should have some sort of contributors guidelines.
+But in essence, an open source project should have some sort of community/contributors guidelines.
 In theory, this document/page should tell one all they need to know about successful contributions.
 For the r-hyperspec team, this such document can be found [here](https://r-hyperspec.github.io/hyperSpec/CONTRIBUTING.html).

-**And so**, because it has been **two years** I will now reread this document before making a contribution.
+**And so**, because it has been **two years** I will now reread this document before making a contribution...

-I have *cherry-picked a few sections that I think are particular important for any open source project to include guidelines about:
+I have *cherry-picked a few sections that I think are particulary important for any open source project to include guidelines about:
 <br>

 ![img](post_1/reporting_bugs.png)

 1. Coding contributions come in the form of bug fixes and/or feature additions.
-If the organization is using GitHub, then it is important to check the repositories issues tab first: Instead of "Great minds blah, blah, blah" I think it's "People have <s>similar</s> issues."
+If the organization is using GitHub, then it is important to check the repositories issues tab first.
+You know because the whole: "Great minds blah, blah, blah."
+Though, I think the following is more accurate: "People have <s>similar</s> issues."

 ---
 ![img](post_1/code_style.png)

-2. For people like myself, **consistency**, **test**, and **cohesion** can be scary in many contexts.
+1. For people like myself, **consistency**, **test**, and **cohesion** can be scary in many contexts.
 In the context of software development, these are the primary activities of **quality control**.

 ---
 ![img](post_1/vignette_style.png)